 MunmuBaram, South Korea

 Shell is an 80% shareholder in the MunmuBaram floating wind project in South Korea.
-In 2021 Shell and CoensHexicon established a Joint Venture which aims to develop and operate a 1.4-gigawatt floating offshore wind farm off the coast of the city of Ulsan in South Korea.
-In 2020 we deployed a FLiDAR (floating light detection and ranging) system to assess the feasibility for the project.
+In 2021 Shell and CoensHexicon established a Joint Venture which aims to develop and operate a 1.3-gigawatt floating offshore wind farm off the coast of the city of Ulsan in South Korea.
+In March 2022, the JV received all electric business licenses for the project.

 Onshore Wind, USA